United States Air Force Honor Guard: Pallbearers

 Pallbearers participate in Air Force, Joint Service, and state funerals by bearing the remains of deceased service members, dependents, and senior and/or national leaders to their gravesites.
 During the US Civil War, the only wheeled vehicles available on the battlefield were usually artillery caissons, they were used transport the deceased to the grave, a custom which is practiced today in Arlington National Cemetery.
 As there were usually a lack of stretchers to carry the dead off the field, the practice of using flags to carry remains originated during the Napoleonic Wars and is represented today when a casket is draped with the American flag.
 The caskets generally weigh from 450 to 600 pounds, but there are exceptions, when some caskets have been known to exceed 900 pounds.
 The distance from caisson to grave usually comprises at least 60 yards.
 Once the gravesite is reached, the bearers' duties continue by holding the flag taut and level over the casket until the service is complete.
 The flag is then folded by the bearers and presented to the next-of-kin of the deceased.

 Firing Party

 The Firing Party fires three volleys of rifle fire at the gravesite to honor the deceased during funeral services.
-It is commonly thought that as there are seven members on the party (the NCOIC of the firing party is the eighth member and is known as the "NFP") with each firing three rounds, that this composes a "21-gun salute".
+It is commonly thought that as there are seven members on the party (the NCOIC of the firing party is the eighth member and is known as the "NFP") with each firing three rounds.
+This is referred to as the "three-volley salute" which can be traced to the European Dynastic Wars.
+It is not to be confused with the "21-gun salute" which is reserved for heads of state and comes from Naval origin.